well-id/dliswriter/docs/developerguide/lrtypes/eflrs/implemented.rst

 However, because most readers accept other expressions for index type, this library also allows it, only issuing a warning in the logs.

+If the ``index_type`` is defined, this means that the first Channel in the Frame will be interpreted as its index.
+If it is absent (left at the default value of ``None``), the Frame is implicitly indexed by the row number instead.

+**Note**: in some DLIS viewer software
+(e.g the `Schlumberger's Log Data Composer <https://schlumberger-log-data-toolbox.software.informer.com/>`_), Frame index is required to be strictly regularly spaced, i.e. the difference between the consecutive values in the index must be the same across the dataset.
+If the data of the channel which is supposed to be used as the index are not regularly spaced, it might be beneficial to switch to the implicit row-number indexing by removing the ``index_type`` specification.
+The writer issues a warning in the log messages if such irregularity is detected.

-Additional metadata defining a Frame can include its direction (``INCREASING`` or ``DECREASING``), spacing (a float value + unit), as well as ``index_max`` and ``index_min``.
+Additional metadata defining a Frame can include its ``direction`` (``INCREASING`` or ``DECREASING``), ``spacing`` (a float value + unit), as well as ``index_max`` and ``index_min``.
-These values are needed for some DLIS readers to interpret the data correctly.
+These values are needed for some DLIS viewers to interpret the data correctly.
-Therefore, if not explicitly specified by the user, these values are inferred from the data (in particular, from the first channel passed to the frame), if the frame setup allows.
+Therefore, if not explicitly specified by the user, these values are inferred from the data: either from the first channel (if ``index_type`` is specified) or from the data size (for row-number indexing).

 Frame can be referenced by `Path`_.